 - I will be talking about Creating your own Booklists for a Literature Based Education.
-I’ll be sharing my passion and knowledge about this topic and stepping you through on just how to create your own booklists for your topic choice of interest.
+Excited to be sharing my passion and knowledge about this topic and stepping you through on just how to create your own booklists for your topic choice of interest.
 I can’t wait.
 That presentation will be on Friday May 8th at 1pm.

 - I will also be facilitating a second presentation Home Ed Graduates – What Do They Think? wherein my five home educated children and daughter-in-law will chat about some common questions they get asked.
 They share what they are doing now, their thoughts about their education and what advice they have for you.
 This is my absolute favourite talk of all time, tune in for it on Thursday May 7th at 8am.

 • It’s all online, perfect in this time of isolation.

 • This is the 3rd year of the Australian Homeschool Summit and my third year speaking.
 You can find previous talks here.